zincsilla/xyz/README.md

 ## Grid System

-Based on [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids), customized for client needs You can find the grid at assets/css/libs/_grid.scss
+Based on [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids), customized for client needs.
+You can find the grid at assets/css/libs/_grid.

+There are a few extra additions to the csswizardry-grids system, that's what I'd like to share here.

+### Breakpoints

 ```css
 $breakpoints: (